Transport Quasi-Monte Carlo: Background

 \subsection{QMC and RQMC}

-QMC is a numerical integration method for estimating integrals of the form $\mu=\int_{[0,1]^d} f(\bfx)\rd \bfx$.
-Unlike standard Monte Carlo methods, which sample points independently and uniformly from the unit cube $[0,1]^d$, QMC methods construct points deterministically to more evenly fill the unit cube.
+QMC is a class of numerical integration methods for estimating integrals of the form $\mu=\int_{[0,1]^d} f(\bfx)\rd \bfx$.
+Unlike standard Monte Carlo methods, which sample points independently and uniformly from the unit cube ${(0,1)^d}$, QMC methods construct points deterministically to more evenly fill the unit cube.
 Given a QMC point set $\{\bfu_i \}_{1\leq i\leq n}$, the QMC estimate of $\mu$ is given by the average

-The Koksma-Hlawka inequality \cite{koks:1942,hlaw:1961} provides an upper bound on the integration error:
+The Koksma-Hlawka inequality~\cite{koks:1942,hlaw:1961} provides an upper bound on the integration error:

 where $\|f\|_{\mathrm{HK}}$ is the total variation of $f$ in the sense of Hardy and Krause (HK variation), and $D_n^*(\bfu_1,\ldots,\bfu_n)$ is the star discrepancy of the point set, defined as